MorrisMA/M65C02A/README.md

 instructions.
 Additional detail can be gleaned from the Verilog source code, the microprogram listings, and the User Guide (under development).

-##Prefix Instructions
+## Prefix Instructions

-The M65C02A gains much of its power from six (8) prefix instructions: OSX, IND, SIZ, ISZ, OSZ, OIS, OAX, OAY.
+The M65C02A gains much of its power from six (6) prefix instructions: OSX, IND, SIZ, ISZ, OAX, OAY.
+(Note: the OSZ and OIS prefix instructions can be added if the WAI and STP instructions are removed.)
 The IND and SIZ instructions add indirection and promote ALU operations to 16 bits, respectively.
 The ISZ prefix instruction applies IND and SIZ simultaneously.
 These three prefix instructions can also be applied to implicit addressing mode instructions in order to increase the opcode space.
 In general, however, IND, SIZ, and ISZ are intended to be applied to logic, shift/rotate, and arithmetic instructions.
 IND converts a direct addressing mode to an indirect addressing mode.
 When applied to an indirect addressing mode, IND adds an additional level of indirection.
 When IND is applied to the branch instructions, it extends the displacement from 8 bits to 16 bits.

-When SIZ is applied to an instruction, the operation is doubled in size.
+When SIZ is applied to an ALU instruction, the operation is doubled in size.
 While operating on 8-bit quantities, the upper half of registers and/or ALU results is forced to zero.
 This has the consequence that when mixing 8-bit and 16-bit operations, the 8-bit registers/values will appear to be unsigned to the 16- bit registers/values.
 There is one limitations regarding promotion of ALU operations to 16-bit widths: BCD arithmetic is only valid for 8-bit quantities.
 When SIZ is applied to the branch instructions, it converts the single flag test into a multi-flag test to support 8 additional signed/unsigned conditions.